Custom Events in SAP Event Mesh. Step-by-Step (Part 1 – Create a Custom Event)

 We have successfully extended a subtype of the Business Object BUS1001 by incorporating a material change through the following actions:

 - Create subtype BO in

 - Create an event for our subtype in

-- Link a change document to the BO event in
+- Linked a change document to the BO event in

-Now we have everything prepared to make use of it in the SAP NetWeaver add-on for event enablement.
+Now that we have completed these steps, we are ready to utilize the SAP NetWeaver add-on for event enablement.

-In Part 2 we will catch a Material Change and push it in real-time into the cloud.
+In Part 2 we will ocus on capturing a Material Change and seamlessly transmitting it in real-time to the cloud.